kzelli/statistiek-2/README.md

 # statistiek-2
-Summary of Statistic 2, a course from Information Science at RUG.
+Summary of Statistics 2, a course from Information Science at RUG.